cdm-china/digital/README.md

 # digital
-a background project for real-time data transfer
+a background project which mainly provides real-time API